carlahy/garden/modules/vienna/urban analysis.md

 ### literature review / problem statement

 1. **Context and relevant background info** - 2 paragraphs
-	1. Blue spaces, and natural spaces in general, are good for people and the environment
+	1. Blue spaces, and natural spaces in general, are good for people and the environment.
+They are highly valued in the city, because they have benefits on health, climate, community belonging, etc. And, given the limited space in the urban context, making the most of unused blue space makes sense
-	2. EJ emerged in the 19XX and advocates for sharing envrionmental benefits (and burdens)
+	2. EJ emerged in the 1980s and advocates for sharing envrionmental benefits (and burdens)
 	3. Reality is that not everyone can benefit equally from blue spaces in the city
 2. **Critical review, comparison, summary of literature** - 1-1.5 pages
 	1. Despite the benefits on blue space, many consequences on peple and environment